Applications for 2023 are closed.

 A graduate of the University of Rhode Island, Bill began his career as a newspaper reporter in Rhode Island.
 He is a member of the Harrington School of Communications and Media Executive Advisory Board at URI.

-Associate Director of Communications and Media Relations
+Associate Director of Strategy and Board Operation

 S&P Global